 Current EU Assistance to the Syrian population

 Following the escalation of the violence in Syria in 2011, and in parallel to the different restrictive measures adopted, the European Union progressively suspended its cooperation instruments with Syria.
-Bilateral cooperation was suspended on 25th May 2011, Syria's participation to regional programmes on 25th September 2011 and loans and technical assistance of the European Investment Bank (EIB) in November 2011.
+Bilateral cooperation was suspended in May 2011, Syria's participation to regional programmes in September 2011 and loans and technical assistance of the European Investment Bank (EIB) in November 2011.

 However, the EU maintains its support to the Syrian population through different instruments:

 The Directorate General for Humanitarian Aid (ECHO) of the European Commission has mobilized €265 million to date to support emergency assistance to the population affected by the Syrian crisis, both inside Syria and in neighbouring countries (Iraq, Jordan, Lebanon and Turkey).
 For more information on EU's Humanitarian Aid in Syria, please consult ECHO's website.

 European Neighbourhood and Partnership Instrument (ENPI)

 The ENPI has been used since 2011 to address the consequences of the Syrian crisis through a series of Special Measures.
 These measures address the medium-term needs of the population (Education, vocational training, psycho-social support, support to livelihoods, etc) both in Syria and in the neighbouring countries hosting Syrian refugees :

 In December 2011, the European Commission adopted a €10 million special measure targeting both Palestinian refugees and Syrian population affected by the crisis in Syria.
 For more details, click here .